porterjamesj/website/content/hiking/lt23/day27/index.md

 Thought #3: Speaking of claiming to be a hiker, that's one thing this trip surely gave me: an identity.
 It feels good, and safe.
 Like if everything else in life goes wrong, I have this world of the trail and identity of a thru-hiker to fall back on.
 There's also a positive way to look at this, as more things to experience and look forward to.
 "Goals" maybe even.
 I have not resolved any big life dilemmas out here, but I do feel more at peace with my life and my choices.
 Chaotic as it may be, it's a lot less hectic than some people's I've met out here.
 The trail provides for us all.

 I also feel more at peace with my decision to leave RC.
 I will never really be able to be sure that I made the "right" choice, if such a thing can even be said to exist, but I do feel as though something in my soul was calling me away.
 I just feel more attuned to people, nature, touch, texture, etc. than efficiency, productivity, abstraction, symbolism.
-I think you have to listen to such upwellings from within yourself, even if it's not very practical.
+I think if you can listen to such upwellings from within yourself, you should, even if it's not very practical.

-When I was a kid I went to scout camp in the summer at a place called Camp Manatoc.
+When I was a kid I went to Boy Scout camp in the summer at a place called Camp Manatoc.
 It had a motto in the form of a little poem written on the gate, so you saw it as you departed.
 It went:

 {{< rawhtml >}}
 <blockquote>